cebert/antzer-aws-classic-game-challenge/README.md

 # Antzer

 ## Overview
 Antzer is a retro arcade game inspired by Frogger, created for the [July 2025 AWS Build Games Challenge](https://community.aws/content/2y6egGcPAGQs8EwtQUM9KAONojz/build-games-challenge-build-classics-with-amazon-q-developer-cli?lang=en).
 In this game, you control an ant trying to reach its ant hill while avoiding obstacles and collecting treats for points.
-This gameplay idea was suggested by my eight-year-old son, Ryan, who thought it would be a fun and interesting submission for the challenge.
+This gameplay idea was suggested by my eight-year-old son, Ryan, who thought it would be a fun and engaging submission for the challenge.
 I couldn't agree more!
 [Play Antzer here!](https://cebert.github.io/antzer-aws-classic-game-challenge/).

 Antzer is an HTML5-based game with minimal dependencies.
 You can play this game on a desktop, mobile device, or tablet.
-However, currently the desktop experience is best (this game could use a few mobile improvements).
+However, currently, the desktop experience is the best (this game could use a few improvements for a great mobile experience).

 ## Implementation
-This game was created almost entirely "vibe coded" using AI, using the Amazon Q Developer CLI as an expirment.
+This game was created almost entirely "vibe coded" using AI, using the Amazon Q Developer CLI as an experiment.
 Antzer is a fun, non-serious project.
 Q was used to generate code, design elements, and even suggest gameplay mechanics.
-While **this project does not represent my best work** or what I would consider production code, it was a fun opportunity to gain more exposure to the Amazon Q Developer CLI.
+While this project does not represent my best work or what I would consider production code, it was a fun, time-boxed opportunity to gain more exposure to the Amazon Q Developer CLI.
 Most of my professional work is with Claude Code or GitHub Copilot.
 I was excited to give Q a try for this challenge.
+You can read more about my experience using Q CLI in my blog post titled [Giving AWS Q Developer CLI a second look](https://chrisebert.net/giving-aws-q-developer-cli-a-second-look/)

 Amazon Q Developer CLI did a reasonable job of building this game.
 I only needed to make a few minor code tweaks and perform some cleanup tasks to have a basic, working game.
 I don't see this game becoming a top hit, but it was a fun project and a great way to spend some time discussing software and AI with my son.